RedWirePlatinumTwo/MiscFiles/PluginProcedureInfo.md

 ### Send command failure component [component]
 - Sends an error message (note: This is always colored red due to the way it's coded)
 ### Set custom item name of [item] to [component] (NF Only)
-- See [otherlink](yeah).
+- See [here for explanation](PluginProcedureInfo.md#set-custom-item-name-of-item-to-txt-nf-only).
 Unlike setting a display name, the (custom) item name won't be italicized by default
 ### Set text of sign block at [x] [y] [z] at line [number] to [component] front side [boolean]
 - The boolean determines what side of the sign should be changed.
 If it's true, the front will be edited, otherwise the back will be edited